SEA OF GALILEE

 • If you wait for complete peace in the Middle East before travel to the Holy Land, you will never go.
 Probably True.

-Yet, tourism is at an all time high currently in Israel.
+Yet, tourism is at an all time high currently in Israel, especially now that ALL COVID requirements have been dropped.
 There are not enough buses or hotel rooms to accommodate all who want to walk in the Footsteps of Jesus.
 That is why we plan months ahead.

 When you register for this Pilgrimage you must do so understanding that none of us can control some events.